ueser/FIDDLE/README.md

 # FIDDLE (Flexible Integration of Data with Deep LEarning)
-FIDDLE: An integrative Deep Learning tool for Transcription Start Site detection
+FIDDLE: An integrative deep learning framework for data inference